Thermodynamic and transport properties of hot asymmetric nuclear matter within a chiral SU(3) model: Results and discussions

 The density dependence of the shear viscosity coefficient to the entropy density ratio, $\eta/s$ is shown in Fig. \ref{Dens_shear_visc_entr}, for hot symmetric as well as asymmetric nuclear matter.
 These are plotted both for free nucleon gas (in panel (a)) as well as with medium modified nucleons calculated in the chiral SU(3) model (in panel (b)).
-There is observed to be a drop of $\eta/s$ with increase in baryon density and the value is observed to be almost constant at higher values of the density, similar to the trend observed in the literature \cite{A_S_Khvorostukhin_NPA845_106_2010,NPA573_554_1994_Monras_Trans_coeffs_Nucl_Neutron_matter,Itakura_PRD77_014014_2008}.
+There is observed to be a drop of $\eta/s$ with increase in baryon density and the value is observed to be slowly (marginally) decreasing for higher values of the densities, similar to the trend observed in the literature \cite{A_S_Khvorostukhin_NPA845_106_2010,NPA573_554_1994_Monras_Trans_coeffs_Nucl_Neutron_matter,Itakura_PRD77_014014_2008}.
 The drop is observed to be larger for higher values of the temperature.
-In chiral SU(3) model, the values of $\eta/s$ are observed to be 0.69 (0.73), 0.66 (0.69) and 0.66 (0.67) for T=50, 100 and 150 MeV for density, $\rho_B=\rho_0$, and, 0.5 (0.51), 0.24 (0.25) and 0.18 (0.19) for density $\rho_B=5\rho_0$, for symmetric (asymmetric with $\eta_N$=0.3) nuclear matter.
-In symmetric nuclear matter, for T=50 MeV and $\rho_B=\rho_0 (5\rho_0)$, the values are observed to be 0.69 (0.29) for free nucleon gas.
-For the higher values of temperature, T=100 and 150 MeV, the values of $\eta/s$ are observed to be smaller in chiral SU(3) model as compared to the values in free nucleon gas.
-However, for the smaller temperature of T=50 MeV, the medium modifications of the nucleons using chiral SU(3) model is observed to lead to higher values of $\eta/s$ at densities larger than $\rho_B=\rho_0$, as compared to the free nucleon gas due to the smaller value of the entropy density (see figure \ref{Dens_Entr}), which dominates over the modification of the shear viscosity, $\eta$, giving rise to a larger value for the ratio $\eta/s$ in chiral SU(3) model as compared to free nucleon gas.
+For free nucleon gas, the values of $\eta$ as well as $s$ increase with density (see figures \ref{Dens_Entr} and \ref{Dens_shear_visc}).
+However, for the lower temperature, T=50 MeV, the contribution to $\eta/s$ from $\eta$ ($s$) is dominated by the contribution from $s$ ($\eta$) for the low (high) densities, which is observed as a larger drop of $\eta/s$ for densities up to around 1.3 $\rho_0$.
+The density dependence of $\eta/s$ is observed to be opposite for the higher values of the temperature.
+In the chiral SU(3) model, at low densities, the drop of $\eta$ with density for T=50 MeV is dominated by the increase of $s$, leading to the value of $\eta/s$ being smaller than for the higher temperatures.
+However, as the density is further increased, $\eta/s$ remains almost constant for T=50 MeV, whereas there is a slow decrease for the higher temperatures.
+In chiral SU(3) model, the values of $\eta/s$ are obtained as 0.69 (0.73), 0.66 (0.69) and 0.66 (0.67) for T=50, 100 and 150 MeV for density $\rho_B=\rho_0$ and 0.49 (0.51), 0.25 (0.27) and 0.22 (0.22) for density $\rho_B=4\rho_0$, for symmetric (asymmetric with $\eta_N$=0.6) nuclear matter.
+In symmetric nuclear matter, for T=50 MeV and $\rho_B=\rho_0 (4\rho_0)$, the values calculated are 0.69 (0.32) for the free nucleon gas.
+For the higher values of temperature T=100 and 150 MeV, the values of $\eta/s$ are observed to be smaller in the chiral SU(3) model as compared to the values for free nucleon gas.
+However, for the smaller temperature of T=50 MeV, the medium modifications of the nucleons using chiral SU(3) model is observed to lead to higher values of $\eta/s$ at densities larger than $\rho_B=\rho_0$, as compared to the free nucleon gas due to the smaller value of the entropy density (see figure \ref{Dens_Entr}), which dominates over the modification of the shear viscosity, $\eta$, giving rise to a larger value for the ratio $\eta/s$ in the chiral SU(3) model as compared to the free nucleon gas.
 The isospin asymmetry is observed to lead to larger values of $\eta/s$ as compared to isospin symmetric matter, both for free nucleon gas and the chiral SU(3) model.
-However, its effect is observed to be very small for the higher values of temperature, T=100 and 150 MeV as compared to the lower value of temperature T=50 MeV.
+However, its effect is observed to be very small for the higher values of temperature T=100 and 150 MeV as compared to the lower value of temperature T=50 MeV.